ElWildo/OnlineFilingTest/README.md

 - Making API calls directly from the browser (more complex)
 - Downloading and installing Postman and making API call from there (strongly recommended)

+Note: not all the edgecases are covered yet.
+Some mongoDB functionalities seems to have some trouble with the latest version of typescript.
+I tried to address most of the edge cases and left some comment on function that may should work in a close future, but I wasn't able to find a workaround for all of them.